 “that their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ”

 Discouragement can lead to attitudinal problems.
 The Bible attacks this problem with the principle of displacement.
 The principle of displacement means that we replace negative thinking with thinking about the principles of the Word of God.
 We displace sinful thoughts with God’s thoughts.

-The principle of displacement changes our attitudes so that we can live victoriously over attitudinal sins.
+The principle of displacement changes our attitudes to live victoriously over attitudinal sins.

 How many times have you cast out a sinful thought, and after a while came it back into your thinking?
-We believe that if we will a sinful thought out of our mind that it will stay out.
+We believe that if we will a sinful thought out of our mind, it will stay out, but it won’t.

 The Word of God is living and operative.
 It is able to penetrate to the very core of our being.
 It can change our lives (Heb.
 4:12).